General Information: Outpatient Externships & Application Process:

 2. Trauma If you are applying to the Trauma Externship, email Lindsay Gavin, Ph.D. at [email protected].

-Please indicate your clinical interest in your cover letter and if you are applying to more than one track.
+*Please indicate your clinical interest in your cover letter and if you are applying to more than one track.
+Please note the application deadline for either track is February 7, 2025.

 Comprehensive Clinical Child Track